hmakelin/gisnav/docs/pages/setup.rst

     pitch (is not completely nadir-facing) to ensure the field of view does not move or rotate* too quickly for GISNav.
     Otherwise GISNav may lose track of position for long enough for the position delay failsafe to trigger before GISNav can find the drone again.
-Increasing the position failsafe delay helps if your GPU is a bit slower or GISNav for some reason cannot produce a position estimate for a number of subsequent frames for one reason or another.
+Increasing the position failsafe delay helps if your GPU is a bit slower or GISNav for some reason cannot produce a position estimate for a number of subsequent frames.
 However as a failsafe parameter it should not be made unreasonably large.

     The other parameters are mainly to increase tolerance for variation in the GPS position estimate.
 GISNav in its default configuration seems to be more accurate in estimating vertical position than horizontal position, so the